 Examples of allowable expenses include travel to partner sites, specialized equipment, software, database access, course buyouts, grad stipends, and summer salary.
-The program would not typically pay for activities such as travel to professional meetings or standard operating expenses.
+The program would not typically pay for activities such as travel to professional meetings, standard operating expenses, or honoraria for collaborators and/or partners.
 These would be expected to be covered through existing resources.

-The Partnership award application should be completed in NUGrant by the applicant, endorsed (via a letter of support) and approved by the department chair, and routed to the Associate Dean for Research in the College of Arts and Sciences.
+Application: The Partnership award application should be completed in NuRamp by the applicant, endorsed (via a letter of support) and approved by the department chair, and routed to the Associate Dean for Research and Partnerships in the College of Arts and Sciences.

 Applicants should be aware that if their proposed partnership involves the use of animals, human subjects, radioactive materials, or activities covered by federal regulations on recombinant DNA technology, appropriate UNL clearance must be obtained before an approved proposal will be funded.
 Applicable policies and clearance procedures are available from the following offices: Institutional Animal Care and Use Committee, Institutional Biosafety Committee and Institutional Review Board.

 - export control

 - allowable/unallowable expenses

 - the resources available at nutechventures.org, especially regarding disclosures, licensing, and intellectual property.
 IP issues are not only relevant to industry partnerships but can be material to discussions/partnerships with nonprofits and NGOs, etc. Prior to or immediately after award approval, please consult with the Associate Dean for Research and Partnerships and/or NuTech Ventures about implementing appropriate Non Disclosure Agreements (NDA).

 - the Industry Relations page on the Office of Research's website if your proposed partnership involves an industry partner